MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Improvements and fixes in the update

-- [Offline diagnostics](hololens-diagnostic-logs.md#offline-diagnostics) will also include additional device information for serial number and OS version.
+- [Offline diagnostics](hololens-diagnostic-logs.md#offline-diagnostics) also includes additional device information for serial number and OS version.
 - Fixes an issue around deployment of line-of-business applications via runtime provisioning packages.
 - Fixes an issue around line-of-business application install status reporting.
 - Fixes an issue around the persistence of new app packages across device resets.